MaiAbdulhamid/The-Complete-2020-Web-Development-Bootcamp/README.md

   -	To submit <code>form</code> button use <code>input</code> with <code>type=”submit”</code>.

   ### 3.3. publish website
-  -	use github to publish free.
+  -	use GitHub to publish free.
-  -	Make new repository.
+  -	Make a new repository.
-  -	Initialize with readme file.
+  -	Initialize with a readme file.
   -	Upload project files
-  -	Give version a name and commit.
+  -	Give the version a name and commit.
-  -	Go to settings -> github pages -> sourse
+  -	Go to settings -> GitHub pages -> source
-  -	Change source from none to main branch.
+  -	Change source from none to the main branch.
-  -	Now website can be accessed by internet.
+  -	Now the website can be accessed by the internet.

 </details>